Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Ensure warnings are relevant to the task.
 -  Include tips that might help the user complete their task.

-### On-screen copy (inline instruction)
+## In-line copy

-On-screen copy is brief text that appears on the page, alongside the UI element it references, and it's used when the information is:
+In-line copy is brief text that appears on the page, alongside the UI element it references.

+It is a type of [contextual help](/ux-writing?id=contextual-help) that provides immediate guidance within the UI, but is less comprehensive than [instructional on-screen text](/ux-writing?id=instructional-on-screen-text).

+### When to use in-line copy

+In-line copy is used when the information is:

 -  Essential to performing the task.
 -  Directly actionable.

+For example, you can use in-line copy to provide informative error messages when users encounter issues or input errors.
+You can also use it to provide feedback to users after they complete actions or submit forms, using in-line copy to confirm successful completion.

 If there's enough space, you might also decide to include:

 -  Important but not directly actionable information.
 -  Supplementary information, preventing the user from having to navigate elsewhere to find it.

 Embedding information directly within a feature is often the best choice for providing contextual help.
 It can, however, make the interface look cluttered or might not provide enough information to be useful.
-If this is the case, consider using **tooltips**.
+If this is the case, consider using [tooltips](/ux-writing?id=tooltips).

+### Guidelines for in-line copy

+**Keep it simple.** Keep in-line copy concise and to the point.

+-  Use clear and simple language that's easy for users to understand without ambiguity or confusion.
+-  Use as few words as possible to convey the intended message.

+**Keep it relevant.** Ensure that in-line copy is contextually relevant to the user's current task or interaction within the interface.

+-  Place in-line copy directly adjacent to the relevant interface element, such as buttons, form fields, or navigation links, to provide immediate guidance.
+-  Use actionable language that prompts users to take specific actions or provides clear instructions on how to proceed.

-### Tooltips
+## Tooltips

 Tooltips are user-triggered, brief informative messages that appear when the user interacts with a UI element by selecting or hovering over it.
 They are used:
 - For preventing drop-off at friction points by reassuring users and alleviating doubt.